The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Proof of Proposition

 Here, we have used the fact that the quantity inside the expectation on the left hand side is bounded in absolute value by $2$.
-Since $f(\ell,t) \leq 1$, the first term in the second line vanishes as $t\to \infty$; thus, it is $o_u(L^{5/2})$ uniformly over $x$ such that $x \to 0$ as $t \to \infty$.
-The same is true for $\P(\cG_x^c)$ by Proposition~\ref{prop:klz21-coupling}.
-This concludes the proof. \end{proof}
+In light of $|f(\ell,t)| \leq 1$ and the bound on $\P(\cG_x^c)$ from Proposition~\ref{prop:klz21-coupling}, we find